top of page

 Day 3:

-Note that these are my personal recommendations and you can always try an alternative that best fits your strength and expectations!
+Please note that these are my personal recommendations, and you are always welcome to choose an alternative route that better suits your abilities and expectations!

 The Dragonstons that are located on the shore of lake Dragon